-Monarch Airlines made almost 2000 employees redundant with immediate effect on 2nd October 2017 after falling into administration and around 110,000 passengers were left stranded abroad.
+Monarch Airlines made almost 2000 employees redundant with immediate effect on 2nd October 2017 after falling into administration which also left around 110,000 passengers stranded abroad.

 Monarch Airlines was reportedly the biggest UK airline to ever enter administration.